ccsosa/edgeR_nf-core-rnaseq/README.md

 - 1.) gtf_file Path where the GTF file is called.
 This function requires the use of a GTF to join the quant.sf files  in one run in R.
 > group_vect parameter is list of the group to be used.
 Please introduce them in the same order as the folder and sample files
 - 2.) samples_to_remove This is a list of samples to do not use for the DEG analysis
+- 3.) out_name: Folder name for the outputs

 > group_vect parameter is list of the group to be used.
 Please introduce them in the same order as the folder and sample files